Learn

 IRS Schedule H: Household Employment Taxes (The Nanny Tax)

-Understand your obligations as a household employer, including Social Security, Medicare, and unemployment taxes for nannies, housekeepers.
+Your obligations as a household employer — Social Security, Medicare, and unemployment taxes for nannies, housekeepers, and other domestic workers.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Schedule H is the IRS form for household employment taxes; commonly known as the "nanny tax."
 If you pay a housekeeper, nanny, gardener, personal caretaker, or any other household worker more than the annual threshold ($2,700 in 2024), you are their employer and owe Social Security, Medicare, and potentially federal unemployment taxes on their wages.
 Despite affecting millions of households, Schedule H has one of the highest non-compliance rates in the entire tax system; estimated at over 90%.